MicrosoftDocs/customer-insights/ci-docs/engagement-insights/concepts-terminology.md

 ## Events

-Data is sent to the engagement insights capability from an outside source, such as a website, mobile app, or Internet of Things (IoT) device.
-Events provide a continuous flow of data that you can analyze for real-time insight into how customers use and experience your product.
-An event is a single occurrence of data sent to engagement insights capability.
-If you think of an **event** as a flowing stream of data, an event is that stream at a specific moment.
+ In digital analytics, an event represents user behavior.
+An event records when a user views a page (view event) or interacts with content (action event).
+On a web page, as visitors view web pages, engagements insights sends page view events.
+As they interact with web page elements, it sends page action events.

 ## Member

 A member of a workspace is a user in the engagement insights capability who can access a workspace.
 Members can have roles.
 Currently, “Owner” is the only role available in engagement insights capability.
 It allows the user to manage the workspace and its data, and to view reports.

 ## Metric

-A quantifiable measurement of data, used to track or assess a process.
+A metric is a quantifiable measurement of data used to track or assess a process.
 Page views and average time spent on site are examples of relevant metrics.

 ## Refined event